khasimvalli-D/Codetechtask1/README.md

 Add a button or sensor to control the LED
 Experiment with other Arduino functions and libraries This project is a great starting point for beginners, and it's a lot of fun!
 If you have any questions or need help with the project, feel free to ask.README
-NAME:-SHAIK SALMATHAJU COMPANY :-CODETECH IT SOLUTIONS DOMAIN:-EMBEDDED SYSYEMS DURATIONS:-JUNE TO AUGUST 2024 MENTOR:-SRAVANI
+NAME:-D.KHASIM VALLI COMPANY :-CODETECH IT SOLUTIONS DOMAIN:-EMBEDDED SYSYEMS DURATIONS:-JUNE TO AUGUST 2024 MENTOR:-SRAVANI

 OVERVIEW OF THE PROJECT